 “Christian worship as a peculiar culture can be defined as a patterned relationship between God and humans and its embodiment in a liturgical manner and form.
 Moreover, this patterned relationship between God and humans and its embodiment does not have a fixed form, but is rather a process—an ongoing creative work of human beings.
-Christian worship is not a ready-made fixed form, but is rather a creative process, a holy conversation in a patterned relationship between God and God’s people.
-In this way, the poetic approach to worship assumes that worship can be understood as a specific culture in itself and a creative process for each congregation of embodying the holy encounter between God and God’s people.”
+Christian worship is not a ready-made fixed form, but is rather a creative process, a holy conversation in a patterned relationship between God and God’s people.”

 + Jonghun Joo [PhD ’11] teaches at Africa International University in Kenya, and coteaches “Practice of Worship and Prayer” with Ed Willmington in Fuller’s Korean Studies Program.
 Above: a dancer interprets hymns at the Brehm Center’s Festival of Worship held at the Cathedral of Our Lady of the Angels in Los Angeles, California.

 “I believe that where God desires for us to go as believers is that place where we can do all of the music . . . there’s nothing wrong with having a hymn and a worship song and something that’s salsa-like, and then something with Jewish popular beats.
 It might not happen in your church in one service.
 Maybe you do have to have a couple of different services, but the issue is that the hearts of the people are saying, ‘We understand that our coming together is about God and not about our tastes. . . . ’ What we do when we get together, in order for God to be glorified, the flesh has to be brought down.”

 + (at left) from Diane White-Clayton, choral conductor of Faithful Central Bible Church in LA, who sang and spoke at the dedication gala celebrating the William E. Pannell Center for African American Church Studies.